 Blank Canvas Cosmetics

 I am very fortunate to have a hairdresser that understands my odd ways and my need for very big and very long hair.
 Lisa from Zinc is the embodiment of talent and makes a visit to her salon in Kilmainham an absolute joy as do all of her staff.
-Buy a voucher for Zinc or products from their online shop to make someone very happy this Christmas.
+Buy a voucher for Zinc to make someone very happy this Christmas.

 Caroline’s Beauty Room

 Speaking of talent, it would be impossible not to mention the artist that is Caroline Carrick.
 I’m constantly blown away by how one person can be so creative and produce such detail on a nail.
-I missed Caroline this year as I usually visit her for some Halloween nails.
-Make sure to purchase a voucher for her beauty room in Rush or purchase from her online shop.
+Make sure to purchase a voucher for Caroline’s beauty room in Rush or purchase from the online shop.

 Nourish is a family run business selling natural and organic products.
-As part of their Christmas range they are selling a vegan selection box with six full size vegan and gluten free goodies.
-I’ve already purchased some for gifts but I have a feeling I will end up eating most of them.
+Last year as part of their Christmas range they sold a vegan selection box with six full size vegan and gluten free goodies.
+I purchased some for gifts but I ended up eating most of them.
 I hope they are available again this year.

 Wild Irish Seaweeds

 Not only have I added seaweed to my skincare routine, I’ve also added it to my diet and I love it.
-There are great deals on seaweed sets from Irish Wild Seaweeds and I’ve thoroughly enjoyed adding seaweed to almost everything I eat.
+There are lovely seaweed sets from Irish Wild Seaweeds and I’ve thoroughly enjoyed adding seaweed to almost everything I eat.

 Isle of Crackers